Bumblebee: Feeding

 The bumblebee tongue (the proboscis) is a long, hairy structure that extends from a sheath-like modified maxilla.
-The primary action of the tongue is lapping, that is, repeated dipping of the tongue into liquid.
+The primary action of the tongue is lapping or repeated dipping of the tongue into liquid.

 The tip of the tongue probably acts as a suction cup and during lapping, nectar may be drawn up the proboscis by capillary action.
 When at rest or flying, the proboscis is kept folded under the head.
 The longer the tongue, the deeper the bumblebee can probe into a flower and bees probably learn from experience which flower source is best-suited to their tongue length.
 Bees with shorter proboscides, like Bombus bifarius, have a more difficult time foraging nectar relative to other bumblebees with longer proboscides; to overcome this disadvantage, B. bifarius workers were observed to lick the back of spurs on the nectar duct, which resulted in a small reward.

 Wax production

 The exoskeleton of the abdomen is divided into plates called dorsal tergites and ventral sternites.
 Wax is secreted from glands on the abdomen and extruded between the sternites where it resembles flakes of dandruff.
 It is secreted by the queen when she starts a nest and by young workers.
 It is scraped from the abdomen by the legs, moulded until malleable and used in the construction of honeypots, to cover the eggs, to line empty cocoons for use as storage containers and sometimes to cover the exterior of the nest.